BIGJRA/BIGJRA.github.io/reborn.md

 Once you win, you'll get a **Timburr**!

 Next to this you'll find the High Striker.
 It costs $350 to play each time.

-The rewards you can get from playing are as follows:
+**High Striker Rewards**

 |Reward         |Chance |
 |---------------|-------|